 Northern Lights Exploration

 Experience the best of Iceland’s winter!
 This tour is designed to include the highlights of Iceland and aim to maximise the chances of seeing the elusive Northern Lights.
-In addition to a seven-night stay with breakfast, this program includes a special six-night Northern Lights Academy, a combination of evening presentations, lectures, film and guided lookouts for the Aurora Borealis – the Northern Lights.
-Experience Icelandic winter as good as it gets.
-Head to the countryside: from the regions of Snæfellsnes Peninsula in the west to the Vatnajökull glacier in the south-east.
-Profit to search for the Aurora Borealis away from the big city lights.
+Experience the best of Icelandic winter!
+Head to the countryside: from the regions of Snæfellsnes Peninsula in the west to the Vatnajökull glacier in the south-east and search for the Aurora Borealis away from the big city lights.